 Bernd M. Zunk (https://orcid.org/0000-0003-0985-4769) is in his role as an Associate Professor the Deputy Head of the Institute of Business Economics and Industrial Sociology as well as the Head of the Industrial Marketing, Purchasing and Supply Management working group at Graz University of Technology.
 Furthermore, he is the Dean of Studies of the Faculty of Mechanical Engineering and Economic Sciences.
 In this function he is responsible for the Mechanical Engineering and Business Economics Master and PhD programmes at Graz University of Technology.
 His current research interests are focusing on “Attractiveness, Risk, Trust and Power in Buyer-Supplier Relationships”, “Preference of Industrial Customers”, “Personality and Motivation of Purchasing Professionals” as well as “Sustainable Supply Management”.
 In 2014, he took over the chairmanship as well as the strategic management of EPIEM.
-This task also includes the network development activities of the whole EPIEM organization.
+This task also includes the strategic network development activities of the whole EPIEM organization.

 Anabela C. Alves (https://orcid.org/0000-0002-2926-4187) is PhD in Industrial Engineering and Systems and she is Assistant professor in University of Minho, School of Engineering, Department of Production and Systems and researcher of ALGORITMI R&D Center.
 Her main research interests: Design and Operation of Production Systems; Lean Production; Engineering Education with focus on Lean Education and Project-Based Learning.
 It has published over 130 papers and mentored over 50 dissertations in Industrial Engineering and Management.
 Within EPIEM, Prof. Alves is the “Coordinator Teaching Activities”.